 Here are some things to be wary of when traveling to Buenos Aires

-- Keep Your Electronics Safe: Phones, laptops, and tablets are hot commodities in Buenos Aires.
+Phones, laptops, and tablets are hot commodities in Buenos Aires.
 That's due to the heavy import duties on electronics.
 This means they are the hottest target for pickpockets.
 Keep your electronics hidden and use them as discreetly as possible.

-- Stay Aware of Your Surroundings: Stay generally aware of anything fishy.
+Stay generally aware of anything fishy.
 It is important to also keep your eyes on the ground while you walk as not all dog owners pick up after their dogs.
 Stepping on left-behind waste can be a nuisance if you aren't careful.

-- Public Transport Safety: Public transport is usually safe in Buenos Aires.
+Public transport is usually safe in Buenos Aires.
 However, to err on the side of caution, it is better to go for booked taxis during the night.

-- General Caution: Whether you are traveling in a group or alone, make sure you are never out of your wits.
+Whether you are traveling in a group or alone, make sure you are never out of your wits.
 Do not consume drugs or drink too much alcohol.
 This is an open invitation to scammers and pickpockets who'll consider you an easy target.

-- Pick Up Some Spanish: The local police are usually courteous and you are likely to not face any issues with them, but it may be important to pick up some Spanish to assist with any language barrier that may be present.
+The local police are usually courteous and you are likely to not face any issues with them, but it may be important to pick up some Spanish to assist with any language barrier that may be present.

 Buenos Aires Travel Medical Insurance for International Travelers – FAQs